 - noVNC requires Python >= 2.5 for the websockets proxy to work.
 You may also need additional modules as python2<version>-numpy. - You can retrieve useful information from /var/log/one/novnc.log - You must have a GRAPHICS section in the VM template enabling VNC, as stated in the documentation.
 Make sure the attribute IP is set correctly (0.0.0.0 to allow connections from everywhere), otherwise, no connections will be allowed from the outside. - Your browser must support websockets, and have them enabled.
 This is the default in latest Chrome and Firefox, but former versions of Firefox (i.e. 3.5) required manual activation.
 Otherwise Flash emulation will be used. - Make sure there are not firewalls blocking the connections.
 The proxy will redirect the websocket data from the VNC proxy port to the VNC port stated in the template of the VM.
 The value of the proxy port is defined in sunstone-server.conf. - Make sure that you can connect directly from Sunstone frontend to the VM using a normal VNC client tools such as vncviewer. - When using secure websockets, make sure that your certificate and key (if not included in certificate), are correctly set in Sunstone configuration files.
 Note that your certificate must be valid and trusted for the wss connection to work.
 If you are working with a certicificate that it is not accepted by the browser, you can manually add it to the browser trust-list visiting https://sunstone.server.address:vnc_proxy_port.
-The browser will warn that the certificate is not secure and prompt you to manually trust it. - Make sure that you have not checked the Secure websockets connection in the Configuration dialog if your proxy has not been configured to support them.
-Connection will fail if so. - If your connection is very, very, very slow, there might be a token expiration issue.
+The browser will warn that the certificate is not secure and prompt you to manually trust it. - If your connection is very, very, very slow, there might be a token expiration issue.
 Please try the manual proxy launch as described below to check it. - Doesn't work yet?
 Try launching Sunstone, killing the websockify proxy and relaunching the proxy manually in a console window with the command that is logged at the beginning of /var/log/one/novnc.log.
 You must generate a lock file containing the PID of the python process in /var/lock/one/.novnc.lock Leave it running and click on the VNC icon on Sunstone for the same VM again.
 You should see some output from the proxy in the console and hopefully the cause of why the connection does not work. - Please contact the user list only when you have gone through the suggestion above and provide full sunstone logs, shown errors and any relevant information of your infraestructure (if there are Firewalls etc) - The message "SecurityError: The operation is insecure." is usually related to a Same-Origin-Policy problem.
 If you have Sunstone TLS secured and try to connect to an insecure websocket for VNC, Firefox blocks that.
 For Firefox, you need to have both connections secured to not get this error.
 And don't use a self-signed certificate for the server, this would raise the error again (you can setup your own little CA, that works, but don't use a self-signed server certificate).
 The other option would be to go into the Firefox config (about:config) and set "network.websocket.allowInsecureFromHTTPS" to "true".